Residential Tenancy (Jersey)

 the agreement is a residence contract for the occupation of a residential unit

-within any premises to which the Nursing and Residential Homes
+within any premises to which the Regulation of Care (Jersey) Law 2014 applies;

 (c) if,